aibrite/jdash-docs/src/backend/jdash-cloud.md

         });
 });
 ```
-#### Step 3: Use end point on client side
+#### Step 3: Use endpoint on client side
-Inside ``jdash.ready`` handler, make a call to the above end point to get a secure JWT Token for your end-user.
+Inside ``jdash.ready`` handler, make a call to the above endpoint to get a secure JWT Token for your end-user.

 Note that ``jdash.ready`` is called once all the requirements of the JDash Service are met, such that the scripts are loaded and dom is ready.